 In previous lives, he worked as a librarian, a web designer, and an advertising copywriter.

-He grew up in the cornfields of Ohio, but now he lives in Austin, Texas, with his wife, Meghan, his son, Owen, and his dog, Milo.
+He grew up in the cornfields of Ohio, but now he lives in Austin, Texas, with his wife and sons.

 Origin of name: